Tend Your Own Rocks

 We spend this time sharing things from the previous day, talking about issues that need to be resolved or just setting goals for the upcoming weeks, months and years.

 Grab a Cup of Coffee – It is Needed

 That cup of coffee shared with a friend on a Monday morning to catch up on life, it is a small, but well needed thing I do for myself.
 Sharing the joys and triumphs from the previous week, while giggling like school girls.
 Laughter can and does, take away a day’s worth of stresses.

 If your time is limited, even a quick phone call to a friend or relative, can restore a smile to your face.

 Once a month, I have two friends that I meet for gab-sessions.
 We meet at a local restaurant for a meal and good conversation.
 After returning home, I have a permanent smile on my face.
-Surrounding yourself with positive people makes waking up the next morning a joy.
+Surround yourself with positive people that make waking up the next morning a joy.

 My friend and relative time is only sprinkled in – it works for me.

 Tend Your Own Rocks So More Sand and Pebbles Fit Between Them

 I read this years ago and it resonated with me.